 Genuinely Remote Locations

-Indonesia's most compelling draw lies in its authentically remote diving locations accessible only through multi-day liveaboard journeys.
+The Indonesian archipelago's most compelling draw lies in its authentically remote diving locations accessible only through multi-day liveaboard journeys.
 These destinations require substantial commitment and proper planning through specialized Indonesia diving packages designed for serious adventurers.

 Remote Access Requirements: